 A shampoo or conditioner bar eliminates the need for any plastic which reduces your overall environmental waste.
 It will also last considerably longer than a conventional liquid shampoo that comes in a bottle, as you will only need a small amount in your hair and none will go wasted stuck inside the bottle.

 Popular Eco-Friendly Shampoo Bars

-More and more eco-friendly brands are beginning to pop up on the market which are making a responsible commitment to protecting the environment while sustainably producing a haircare product with our best health in mind.
+More and more eco-friendly brands are beginning to pop up on the market that choose to make a responsible commitment to protecting the environment while sustainably producing a haircare product with our best health interests in mind.

 Ethique Solid Shampoo and Conditioner Bars

 Ethique takes our top pick with eco-friendly shampoo and conditioner bars that encourage you to “give up the bottle”.
 Each bar features different varieties and scents for all hair types and includes all-natural ingredients such as coconut oil and cocoa butter along with a selection of fresh-scented fruit and flower extracts.
 All of their bars are vegan, eco-friendly, cruelty-free, and are packaged in with limited compostable cardboard.

 Each Ethique Solid Shampoo Bar (link to read reviews on Amazon) is equivalent to three bottles of shampoo (350ml each), so not only will it last longer than a single bottle but will also save you money.
 It’s TSA friendly so no more having your favorite liquid shampoo getting swiped at security or worrying about a broken bottle in your checked luggage.

 Beauty and the Bees Moroccan Mud Shampoo Bar